MicrosoftDocs/dynamics-365-fraud-protection/content/lists-model-operating-points.md

 Any matches appear in the **Found in lists** section.
 This shows a summary of the key properties of the entries and the lists that they are assigned to.
 Any entry that isn't currently assigned to an existing list appears in the **Not found in lists** section.

-To edit entries in one or both sections, select their check boxes, then select **Bulk list actions**.
+To edit entries in one or both sections, select their check boxes, and then select **Bulk list actions**.
 This screen lets you add or remove list assignments, select expiry dates, state your reason for the change, and add comments.

 ### Create custom lists